-“The Snohomish County District Court Probation Department’s mission is to serve the community by providing evidence-based probation services and community education programs to improve community safety through offender rehabilitation and accountability”
+“The Snohomish County District Court Probation Division's mission is to serve the community by providing evidence-based services and education programs designed to improve safety and accountability”

 We accomplish this through: